Andres2D/2d-blog-nextjs/content/posts/angular-resolvers.md

 $ ng n resolver article
 ```

-Then, the new resolver should looks like this
+Then, the new resolver should look like this

 ```ts
 import { Injectable } from '@angular/core';